 Lovebirds should not eat cheese.
 In most cases, it will lead to an upset stomach, a cranky bird and sometimes even diarrhea.

-Soft cheese especially are high in a sugar called lactose which, like many humans, lovebirds just can’t digest properly.
+Soft cheese especially are high in a sugar called lactose which, like many humans, lovebirds just canโt digest properly.
 Cheese is also high in salt and sodium, which can result in electrolyte imbalances and dehydration in lovebirds and other parrots.

 Can lovebirds eat honey?

 Botulism is a serious respiratory illness that, unfortunately, often turns deadly.
-So it’s best to just give honey a miss in favor of other treats!
+So itโs best just to give honey a miss in favor of other treats!

 Can lovebirds eat meat?

-While technically omnivores, meaning that they can eat foods from plant sources and foods from animal sources, lovebirds in nature don’t naturally eat meat.
+While technically omnivores, meaning that they can eat foods from plant sources and foods from animal sources, lovebirds in nature donโt naturally eat meat.

 If you are looking for ways to increase their protein intake, like for a laying bird that needs extra nutrients, a few bites of boiled egg or a few freeze-dried mealworms should be sufficient along with their daily food.